SergiyKochenko/E-Shop/README.md

  <br>In this project, Django is used to create the backend, handle user authentication, manage the database,
  <br>and serve the dynamic content for the "E-Shop" E-Commerce website.

+ ## Database

+- [PostgreSQL](https://www.postgresql.org/): the database used to store All of the data.
+<br>PostgreSQL is a powerful, open-source, object-relational database system that provides high performance, reliability, and extensibility.
+<br>It supports advanced data types, full-text search, and offers a vast array of features that make it suitable for various types of applications,
+<br>including web applications, data warehousing, and analytics.
+In this project, PostgreSQL is used as the production database to store all the data,
+<br>such as user information, products, orders, and other related information, ensuring data integrity and efficient data management for the E-Commerce website.
+<br>SQLite is used for the development environment, allowing for easy setup and testing during the development process.

+### Cloud Hosting

+- [Amazon Web Services](https://signin.aws.amazon.com/): AWS is a comprehensive cloud computing platform that offers a wide range of services, including computing power, storage, and databases.
+<br>AWS provides reliable, scalable, and cost-effective solutions for hosting web applications, making it a popular choice among developers and businesses.
+<br>In this project, AWS is utilized to host the static CSS files and media images for the E-Commerce website.
+By hosting these assets on a cloud platform like AWS,
+<br>the website benefits from increased performance, reduced latency, and enhanced scalability, ensuring a smooth and responsive user experience.

 ## Tools used

 - [Google Fonts:](https://fonts.google.com/) Was used to to incorporate font styles.